How To Grow Sweet Peas From Seed: A Complete Guide

 Space the seedlings 3-4 inches apart and leave room to install a trellis.
 You can put up the trellis before transplanting, too, and make it simple to start training the vines up right from the start.

-Here are some ideas for sweet pea trellises in this article, Should I Trellis Sweet Peas?
+Here are some ideas for sweet pea trellises in this article: Should I Trellis Sweet Peas?
 (Tips For Success).

-Caring for your sweet peas
+Caring for your growing sweet peas

 Tending your sweet peas is pretty hands-off once they’re established.